ryoqun/solana/book/src/implemented-proposals/abi-management.md

 specializations.

-Technically, this ABI management mechanism can't be realized only with `AbiDigest`. `AbiDigestSample` is required because an actual instance of type is needed to actually traverse the data via `serde`.
+Technically, this ABI management mechanism can't be realized only with `AbiDigest`. `AbiSample` is required because an actual instance of type is needed to actually traverse the data via `serde`.

 To summarize this interplay, `serde` handles the recursive serialization control flow in tandem with `AbiDigester`.
-The test entry point and `AbiDigester` uses `AbiDigestSample` to create a sample instances as the traversal process digs deeper into the serialized structure.
+The test entry point and `AbiDigester` uses `AbiSample` to create a sample instances as the traversal process digs deeper into the serialized structure.
 And `AbiDigester` uses `AbiDigest` to inquiry the actual ABI information relying on such samples.